Generic selectors

 Final Thoughts

-Mandarin gobies are one of the hardest fish that is kept in the aquarium setting.
-They don’t actually require much in the way of tank size, water parameters, or territorial needs, but their nearly-exclusive diet of live copepods makes them a huge challenge for keeping fed.
+Mandarin gobies are one of the hardest fish that can be kept in the aquarium setting.
+They don’t actually require much in the way of tank size, water parameters, or territorial needs, but their nearly exclusive diet of live copepods makes them a huge challenge for keeping fed.

-These are one of the most colorful gobies available, but their beautiful colors will take time and determination.
-These fish are not for every system even if you might think you have everything they need to thrive.
+These are one of the most colorful gobies available, but their beautiful colors take time, preparation, and determination to maintain.
+These fish are not for every system even if you think you have everything they need to thrive.
+Build the pod infrastructure first.
+Then get the fish.

 Comments